Street Outreach Project

-The Street Outreach Project is a unique and compelling program.
-Our specialized, dedicated team builds rapport and relationships with youth throughout Saratoga, Rensselaer, Fulton, and Montgomery Counties.
+The CAPTAIN CHS Street Outreach Project is a unique and compelling program that supports at-risk youth in our community.
+Our specialized, dedicated team build rapport and relationships with youth who are homeless or at risk of becoming homeless throughout Saratoga, Fulton, Montgomery, Washington, and Warren Counties.

 - Street-based outreach and education

 - Access to emergency shelter and/or assistance with alternative housing